ArshansGithub/muse-agent-api/DISPATCHER.md

 "Read ~/workspace/agent-api/WORKER_PROMPT.md and follow it exactly.
 Your request file is ~/workspace/agent-api/processing/<file>.
 If it is not there yet, read ~/workspace/agent-api/queue/<file>.
-Your only input is that file — ignore all other context."
+Your only input is that file — ignore all other context.
+When your response file is written, your final message must be exactly `done <request_id>` (the filename WITHOUT the `.json` extension) and nothing else."

 ## Notes

-- Worker completions arrive as handoffs; the response file is what matters, not the handoff text.
+- Worker completions arrive as handoffs and MUST read exactly `done <rid>` — enforced by WORKER_PROMPT.md and the spawn message above.
+The response file is what matters, never the handoff text.
+This is what keeps every generation's transcript content-free: filenames and done-markers, zero request content, so each worker's substantive input is purely its request file.
 - If the same filename appears twice, spawn only once (the `seen` map in the watcher plus one tracking line per request id handle this).
 - You maintain exactly one invariant: every `processing/` file has a live